Constraint of the MINERvA Medium Energy Neutrino Flux using Neutrino-Electron Elastic Scattering: Flux Constraint

 This flux constraint procedure is only valid if the measured data and {\it a priori} Monte Carlo are statistically compatible.
-The chi-square statistic comparing the measurement reported here and the {\it a priori} simulation is 4.7 with 6 degrees of freedom, indicating good agreement.
+The MINERvA collaboration deems distributions to be statistically compatible if they agree within three standard deviations.
+The chi-square statistic comparing the measurement reported here and the {\it a priori} simulation is 5.1 with 6 degrees of freedom, indicating good agreement.
 The total number of predicted events is higher in the simulation by 1.7 standard deviations, which has a 2-sided p value of 9\%.
 Both of these calculations use the full data covariance matrix and a covariance matrix for the simulation that includes both statistical and {\it a priori} flux uncertainties.

-A similar procedure could be followed with other simulations of the NuMI flux.
+This measurement could be used to constrain other simulations of the ME NuMI flux (e.g. those used by other experiments operating in the NuMI beam).
 In that case, the \minerva~ detector can be represented by a hexagonal prism with apothem 88.125 cm and length 2.53 m, oriented 58 mrad upward from the NuMI beam axis, consisting of $1.99\pm0.03\times10^{30}$ electrons spread uniformly throughout the 5.99 metric ton fiducial mass.
 The detector is centered 1031.7 m downstream of the upstream edge of the first focusing horn in the NuMI beamline and $-0.240$ m ($-.249$ m) from the beam horizontal (vertical) axis.